-The great 2020 Garden Bird Survey starts soon!
-Get ready the binoculars, sharpen the pencils and settle somewhere comfy for a lovely hour watching birds.
+The great 2021 Garden Bird Survey is in!
+Get ready the binoculars and settle somewhere comfy for bird watching.

-By taking part you’ll help build a picture of New Zealand’s common and widespread birds, as well as help inform future conservation efforts.
+By taking part you’ll help build a picture of our common and widespread birds.
 It’s also a lot of fun.

-This year’s survey starts on Saturday 27 June and ends on Tuesday 5 July.
+This year’s survey started on 26 June and ends Sunday 4 July.

-The survey is a citizen science project which monitors the population trends of common garden birds in New Zealand.
-It attempts to answer the question, ‘Are garden bird populations increasing, decreasing, or remaining stable?’
+The survey monitors the population trends of common garden birds in New Zealand.
+It attempts to answer if garden bird populations are increasing, decreasing, or remaining stable.

 New Zealand has a number of rare native bird species that are declining in number, but we don’t know the population trends of our more common native or introduced birds.
 It is hoped that the annual garden bird survey will act as an early-warning system if currently common native species start declining.

-We also took part in the survey at our home.
-See if you can top our effort last year!
-The Woodlands Road Garden Bird survey yielded 17 species, as follows:
+As always, we took part last year.
+See if you can top our effort!
+The 2020 Woodlands Road Garden Bird survey yielded 20 species, as follows:

-The annual survey is New Zealand’s longest running citizen science project, and began in 2007.
+The annual survey began in 2007 and is New Zealand’s longest running citizen science project.
 It is organised by Landcare Research and supported by NatureWatch, TopFlite, Birds NZ and Forest & Bird.